KevinKloiber/kevinkloiber.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---
+## Work in Progress

-## Household Labor Supply Elasticities: Evidence from the 2015 Swiss Franc Appreciation
+### Household Labor Supply Elasticities: Evidence from the 2015 Swiss Franc Appreciation
 (joint work with Sarah Lein, Andreas Peichl, Kurt Schmidheiny, and Peter Zorn)

 This paper investigates the labor supply responses of German cross-border commuters following a significant exchange rate shock resulting from the unexpected abandonment of the minimum exchange rate policy by the Swiss National Bank in 2015.
 With a focus on over 45,000 cross-border workers employed in Switzerland, earning their income in Swiss Francs, and residing in Baden-Wuerttemberg, Germany, we examine the implications of this shock on their labor supply decisions, considering the majority of their income is spent in Euros.